WORK WITH US

-- Collaborations: an allocation scheme for formal collaborative research projects lasting at least three months, with open calls occurring twice yearly.
+- Collaborations: an allocation scheme for formal collaborative research projects lasting at least three months, with open calls occurring annually in September.
 For more information, please review answers to our Frequently Asked Questions.

-- Have an anticipated duration of three to six months;
+- Have an anticipated duration of three to nine months;

 - Be of strategic value to the University, aligning with its research strategy, increasing future research capabilities, and leading to the development of novel tools and techniques that can be applied to other projects and domains;

 - Require expertise and/or infrastructure that cannot be sourced from existing University Services or platforms; and

 Applications will follow a two-stage process, consisting of a short expression of interest followed by a formal proposal.
 Collaborations will be ranked based on merit by a Resource Allocation Committee made up of academics from a diverse cross-section of University disciplines.
 The selection criteria used to prioritise collaborations can be found below.

 The timeline for this round of EOIs and subsequent applications is:

 Sunday 3 October 2021, 11:59pm Now extended to Friday 8 October, 5pm